 - Gift Loan: Any zero-interest or below-market loan.
 The IRS recognizes the discounted interest (“foregone interest”) as a gift.
-The difference between the actual interest rate charged and the federal AFR rate is the foregone interest rate, which is subject to the imputed rate of interest.
+The difference between the actual interest rate charged and the applicable federal rate (AFR) is the foregone interest rate, which is subject to the imputed rate of interest.

 - Demand Loan: A loan that is payable in full at any time upon demand by the lender.